lleobrescia/escape-zone-brasil/wp-content/plugins/pixelyoursite/readme.txt

 9. These are the normal events on a WooCommerce thank you page: the Purchase event has content_ids and content_types (required by Dynamic Ads).
 The reported error for the GeneralEvent can be ignored (as explained in the help pages)

 == Changelog ==

+= PixelYourSite 5.0.5.2 =

+* Quick fix for a small error with our previous release (we didn't included all the files)

+= PixelYourSite 5.0.5 =

+* Treat WooCommerce variable products like simple products - useful if your Product Catalog doesn't include variations.
+When ON, ViewContent content_type will be product and the main item ID will be used for all events instead of the variation item.

+= PixelYourSite 5.0.4 =

+* Changed WooCommerce ViewContent event content_type to product_group for variable products

 = PixelYourSite 5.0.3 =